Zendesk Pricing 2026: Plans, AI Add-Ons, and Hidden Costs Explained

 Table of contents

-In this article, we’ll break down Zendesk’s 2025 pricing, what each plan includes, the hidden costs to watch for, and how much teams actually end up paying.
+In this article, we’ll break down Zendesk’s 2026 pricing, what each plan includes, and how Zendesk AI is priced, and what teams actually end up paying once automation and AI are factored in.

 Table of Contents